 Increased Item Limit: Spend 3, 5, 7, 9, and so on, points to increase your item limit by 1.
-These costs are cumulative, so you spend 3 for the first increase, and then an additional 5 for the second.
+These costs, and those of other boons, are cumulative, so you spend 3 for the first increase, and then an additional 5 for the second, etc.